 If someone has access to your card number, expiration date, and security code, an online merchant would have no reason to suspect a purchase is fraudulent.
 The good news is that credit cards all give you a $0 fraud liability guarantee.
 As long as you report any unauthorized purchases to your card’s issuer, you won’t have to pay for them.

 Credit cards starting with 4 are on the Visa network, which means they can be used to make purchases from more than 40 million merchants in 200+ countries and territories.
 A credit card starting with 4 also gives you access to Visa’s standard benefits, including fraud liability protection.
-Individual card issuers may elect to provide … read full answeradditional Visa perks for certain types of accounts, too.
+Individual card issuers may elect to provide additional Visa perks for certain types of accounts, too.… read full answer

 The first digit in a card number isn’t the only one with significance, though.
 The five digits that follow are especially important, as they correspond with the issuing bank.

 Contactless credit cards are secure because they use the same security standards for transactions as EMV chip credit cards.
 Whether you’re using a tap-to-pay card or inserting your EMV chip card, the sensitive information sent to the card reader is encrypted.
 Both contactless and EMV chip credit cards create a unique, one-time-use code is created for the transaction instead of sending your name, billing address, CVV code, or zip code.
 This is called “tokenization.”
 So even if a thief intercepted your contactless transaction, they couldn’t do much with it.… read full answer